-In a form, a connection field connecting to a single record looks like a drop-down with the added feature to dynamically search the available choices.
+In a form, a one to many connection field looks like a drop-down with the added feature to dynamically search the available choices.
 For example, if you had one Company connected to many Contacts, the field would display as shown below:

-A connection field connecting to many records is similar, but lets you select more than one record at a time.
+A connection field connecting to many to many connection lets you select more than one record at a time.
 For example, if one Contact connected to many Companies, the field would display as follows on a form:

 Add Special Inputs

 This field lets you insert titles and text throughout your form.
 This field can be edited by clicking the edit icon on the field:

 Fields are organized into groups that can be laid out into one, two or three columns.
-When you hover over a group a "Layout" selection appears at the top to change:
+Click the "Add Group" button to add multiple groups:

 A window is displayed to edit that input:

-Read Only: will display the field’s value without an option for editing the value.
-This option is only available on edit forms.
+- Read Only: Selecting this option will display the field’s value without an option for editing the value in the form.
+This is only available on edit forms.

-Label: the label that displays with the input.
-This defaults to the field name.
+- Label: The label that displays with the input.
+This defaults to the field's name.

-Instructions: add additional instructions for using the input.
+- Instructions: Add additional instructions for using the input.
 This will display in smaller text below the input, except in the case of paragraph fields, where it will display above the form input.

 This presents the user with a "plus" icon they can click to add additional options right from the form:

-This form can be managed in pages like any other form:
+This creates a child form that can be managed in Pages like any other form:

-2. When you have multiple connection fields on a form and they are connected to one another, then you will have the Show option for limiting which connected records are available to select from.
+Connections have an additional option.
+When you have multiple connection fields on a form and that are connected to one another, you will see the Show option for limiting which connected records are available to select from:

-3. Connection fields can have filters added to limit which connected records are available to select from:
+Connection fields can also have filters that will further limit which connected records are available to select from:

 Hover over an input and click the "trash can" icon to delete that input: